Emergency and Urgent Care

 Urgent care is for conditions that require prompt attention but do not pose an immediate, serious threat to your health or life.
 Examples include an increasingly painful ear infection or a sprained ankle.
 You do not need an appointment for urgent care.

 For urgent care during business hours, call your personal physician's office or the Consulting Nurse Service to get immediate advice.
-For urgent care after business hours, on weekends, or on holidays, call the Consulting Nurse.
+For urgent care after business hours, on weekends, or on holidays, call the Consulting Nurse Service.
 The nurse will listen to your concerns and direct you to the most appropriate care.